-5. Cabinet are asked to recommend the budget allocations for the £7.0m additional Improved Better Care Fund for Council approval on 13th July 2017.
+5. Council are asked to approve the budget allocations detailed in the report for the £7.0m additional Improved Better Care Fund.

 WHAT DOES THIS MEAN FOR THE CITIZENS OF DONCASTER?

 6. The Council will continue to care for and protect the most vulnerable in the borough but it is inevitable that as the Council becomes a leaner organisation that citizens will see services delivered in new and different ways.